gborobio73/heklu-ui/LIGHTS_README.md

 A Set of React Components that Implement Google's Material Design. http://www.material-ui.com/#/ Google Material is a unified system that combines theory, resources, and tools for crafting digital experiences. https://material.io/

+## Other UI frameworks
+- jQuery: to make ajax calls to backend
+- react-responsive: brings media queries to react

+## Mobile first:
+@media (min-width:641px)  { /* portrait tablets, portrait iPad, landscape e-readers, landscape 800x480 or 854x480 phones */ }
+From that onwards we show switches and console

 ## Lights app views
 **Switches**